heygrady/fetch-actions/README.md

 This library tries to conform to redux best practices, like using pure functions and avoiding side effects.
 It borrows liberally from concepts like actions, middleware and reducers and should fit cleanly into a redux-like workflow.
 Hopefully fetch-actions can bring some sanity to the process of handling asynchronous external requests in a redux-like app.

 If you are already using redux with middleware to fetch data from the server, this should make your life a little easier.
-If have been wondering how to cleanly integrate a react-redux application with an API, keep reading.
+If you have been wondering how to cleanly integrate a react-redux application with an API, keep reading.

 ## Installation